matthieugomez/bytwoway/README.md

 # Stata-bytwoway

-`bytwoway` is a convenience command to plot graphs by group in Stata
+`bytwoway` is a convenience command to plot graphs by group in Stata.

 ## Examples